Home » World Trade Organisation

 Technical Assistance and Training

-The World Trade Organization provides technical assistance and training to member countries in order to help them develop their trade capacity, including by improving their ability to participate in international trade negotiations and to implement and enforce international trade agreements.
+The World Trade Organisation provides technical assistance and training to member countries in order to help them develop their trade capacity, including by improving their ability to participate in international trade negotiations and to implement and enforce international trade agreements.

 Dispute Resolution